Guardians vs. Yankees Player Props Betting Odds

-Gleyber Torres and Jose Ramirez are two of the top players with prop bets on the table when the New York Yankees and the Cleveland Guardians play at Yankee Stadium on Monday (first pitch at 7:05 PM ET).
+Gleyber Torres and Jose Ramirez are two of the top players with prop bets available when the New York Yankees and the Cleveland Guardians meet at Yankee Stadium on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with DraftKings!